bakhshalipour/CELL-Easy-Programming/README.md

 # CELL-Easy-Programming

-This project targets facilitating [Cell-BE programming](http://moss.csc.ncsu.edu/~mueller/cluster/ps3/CBE_Tutorial_v2.0_15December2006.pdf).
+This project target is facilitating [Cell-BE programming](http://moss.csc.ncsu.edu/~mueller/cluster/ps3/CBE_Tutorial_v2.0_15December2006.pdf).
 [Cell Broadband Engine (Cell-BE)](https://en.wikipedia.org/wiki/Cell_(microprocessor)) is a multi-core processor that employs one large core (PPU) and several small cores (SPEs).
-Such heterogeneous architecture provides great performance for important classes of applications.
+Such heterogeneous architecture provides excellent performance for important classes of applications.

 Nevertheless, programming of this processor is somehow harder than general-purpose programming.
 The main reason is that the programmer should handle everything.
 Most of the hardship of programming comes from dealing with SPE threads.